ssieb/esphome_components/components/ht16k33_alpha/README.md

 `scroll:` defaults to false

+`continuous:` is whether the start follows immediately after the end in a continuous loop, defaults to false

 `scroll_speed:` is the time between each movement, default 250ms

 `scroll_dwell:` is the time to wait at the end before going back to the start, default 2s